Process Group

 Process Group Therapy

-I run in-person groups based on Irvin Yalom’s interpersonal process theory of group therapy.
+I run teletherapy and in-person groups based on Irvin Yalom’s interpersonal process theory of group therapy.
 Invariably my strengths-based and identity-affirming training as a counseling psychologist shows up too.
-Groups meet in SE Portland.
-These Interpersonal Process groups focus on interpersonal experiences (i.e., relationships), emotions, and working with reactions in the present moment (i.e., often called “the here and now”).
+Interpersonal Process groups focus on interpersonal experiences (i.e., relationships), emotions, and working with reactions in the present moment (i.e., often called “the here and now”).
 People come to group for a variety of concerns although all members must be willing to consider their interpersonal patterns and feedback about how their actions impact others.
 Most members report group helps them in learning about themselves and broadening awareness of emotional experiences.
 It is common for people in group to work on topics such as trust, relationship building, fears of others reactions including judgement, feelings of loneliness or isolation, dealing with dissatisfaction in relationships, grief or loss, and struggling to feel connected, vulnerable, or to open up with others.
 Some participants have described the groups has “transformative” and while I cannot guarantee any specific outcome hope you too could have a positive experience.

 Logistics